futel/twilio-sip-server/README-deploy.md

 ## Set voice authentication credentials for stage and prod SIP domains

-Visit the GUI for the dev and prod sip domains and add the same "sip-direct" credential list to "voice authentication", then save.
+Visit the GUI for the stage and prod sip domains and add the same "sip-direct" credential list to "voice authentication", then save.

 There doesn't seem to be any other way to do this.

 # Create a new stage deployment, or update an existing one

-To do this, redeploy the dev service.
+To do this, redeploy the stage service.
 Other components won't change (but see notes above).

     twilio serverless:deploy --environment=stage

-# Promote the service dev deployment to the production environment
+# Promote the stage deployment to the production environment

-    twilio serverless:promote --source-environment=dev --environment=prod
+    twilio serverless:promote --source-environment=stage --environment=prod

 # Delete a service